PitonCMS/Engine/support/designer/security.md

 A Content Security Policy may also easily break your site if you include inline script or external assets, unless you properly define the required policies and list allowed sources.

-The default CSP sent by PitonCMS is inherently a strict policy, see [Strict CSP With Google](https://csp.withgoogle.com/docs/strict-csp.html) for an explanation of the following:
+The default CSP sent by PitonCMS is inherently a strict policy, see [Strict CSP With Google](https://csp.withgoogle.com/docs/strict-csp.html) for an explanation of the following

 ```apache
 Content-Security-Policy: default-src 'self'; script-src 'self' 'nonce' 'strict-dynamic' 'unsafe-inline'; connect-src 'self'; style-src 'self' 'unsafe-inline' https://fonts.googleapis.com; font-src 'self' https://fonts.gstatic.com; img-src 'self'; base-uri 'none'; frame-ancestors 'self'